IDR/idr.openmicroscopy.org/_includes/curation-workflow.md

 ### Obtain raw image files from authors

-For smaller datasets (\< 10TB), we have our own FTP service that you can use for the raw data transfer.
+For datasets smaller than 15TB, we have our own FTP service that you can use for the raw data transfer.
 See the suggested instructions to be sent to submitters.